tip-org/tools/README.md

 * `tip` - transform a TIP file or translate it to various formats
 * `tip-ghc` - translate a Haskell file to TIP format
+* `tip-spec` - invent conjectures about a TIP file

 ## Installing from Hackage